Pavel-Kravchenko/evolution-simulation-pipeline_Ne_and_generations/README.md

 # evolution-simulation-pipeline_Ne_and_generations
-This is the evolution simulator to calculate all possible ranges of Ne, generations and mutations
+This is the evolution simulator to compute populations with all possible ranges of Ne, generations and mutations

 This pipeline is the part of bioengineering and bioinformatics faculty coursework, it creates the range of sequences with different evolution parameters

 ## Before you start

-The pipeline is availble only for <i>Linux</i> users </br>
+The pipeline is available only for <i>Linux</i> users </br>
 Make sure that you have installed all components:
 <ul>
 <li>Python 3.6 or upper https://www.python.org/